-The granddaughter of a slave, Council cooked for others – in the Carolina dining hall, in fraternities, in the homes of faculty members, in the hospital and in restaurants – for decades before getting the opportunity to open her own place.
+The granddaughter of a slave, Council, cooking for others – in the Carolina dining hall, in fraternities, in the homes of faculty members, in the hospital, and in restaurants – for decades before getting the opportunity to open her place.

 George Tate, the town’s first black real estate agent, approached her in 1976 to see if she would like to take over a failing restaurant on Rosemary Street.
-In November of that year Mildred Council (Mama Dip), opened her restaurant with $64 and a determination to succeed.
-With only $40 for food and $24 for change, she sent her children to the grocery store to purchase enough supplies to serve lunch and dinner meals.
-She made $135 that first day, then used those fund to purchase food for the next day’s groceries.
-Please with her first day success, Mildred Council was excited with moving forward with her new business venture.
+In November of that year, Mildred Council (Mama Dip) opened her restaurant with $64 and a determination to succeed.
+With only $40 for food and $24 for change, she sent her children to the grocery store to purchase enough supplies to serve lunch and dinner.
+She made $135 that first day, then used those funds to purchase food for the next day’s groceries.
+Please, with her first day of success, Mildred Council was excited about moving forward with her new business venture.

-Mama Dip worked hard to realize her dream, to build her own restaurant.
-In February 1999, Mama Dip’s Kitchen moved to its current location .
+Mama Dip worked hard to realize her dream, to build her restaurant.
+In February 1999, Mama Dip’s Kitchen moved to its current location.
 The move to the brand new building expanded her seating capacity to 169 inside and an additional 40 seats on the porch during the spring and summer seasons.

-Mama Dip has appeared on Good Morning America, The Food Network, Public Television, QVC, and a host of local and national magazines and newspaper.
+Mama Dip has appeared on Good Morning America, The Food Network, Public Television, QVC, and many local and national magazines and newspapers.

-In 2001 she represented the State of North Carolina for Small Business Person of the Year and went on to receive a reward for third runner up at the national level.
+In 2001 she represented the State of North Carolina for Small Business Person of the Year and went on to receive a reward for the third runner-up at the national level.

 Mama Dip created her product line in 1998.
 Mama Dip’s Original Products are a reflection of the same quality down-home cooking the restaurant is known for.

 Her concept was simple—home cooking.
-Her fried chicken, collard greens and cornbread comforted working-class families and homesick college students alike.
-“I fix things the way that they’re used to it,” she said.
-“I fix it the way their mama made or their grandmama made it.”
+Her fried chicken, collard greens, and cornbread comforted working-class families and homesick college students.
+“I fix things the way they’re used to it,” she said.
+“I fix it the way their mama made it or their grandmama made it.”

-Long before the current farm-to-table trend, Council was buying her fresh vegetables, fruit and eggs from farmers in Chatham and Orange counties, peeling the potatoes and stringing the beans in her kitchen.
+Before the current farm-to-table trend, Council was buying her fresh vegetables, fruit, and eggs from farmers in Chatham and Orange counties, peeling the potatoes and stringing the beans in her kitchen.